 The Lancaster area is world famous for its brick domestic and barn architecture.
 The Dutch settlers in the early 1700s were ingenious in putting to use the native lime and muddy soils needed to make bricks.5

-These same resources were available in the Mt.
-Vernon locale.
+These same resources were available in the Mount Vernon locale.
 Clay was easily extracted from the sides of the hills, limestone was plentiful, and the Cedar River banks supplied the sand.6

 Brick Making in These Early Days